What Is Polymarket: How the Decentralized Prediction Market Works

 You choose a market, buy or sell shares priced from $0.01 to $1.00, and you can exit before resolution.
 After the event, an oracle-based system verifies the outcome and positions settle in USDC, often on Polygon for low-cost execution.

-Yes—Bitget Wallet can help you manage USDC in self-custody, connect to Web3 dApps through an in-app browser, and reduce mistakes with security habits like approval review and post-trade permission cleanup.
+Bitget Wallet can help you connect to Polymarket through an in-app browser, and reduce mistakes with security habits like approval review and post-trade permission cleanup.

 Risk Disclosure